top of page

 Benefits of Listening to Music While Exercising

-• Makes exercise feel easier
+• It makes exercise feel more manageable.

-• Music can help you keep pace
+• Music can help you keep pace.

 • Motivates you